gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 # Conclusion
 When two JavaScript environments interact, the result can get pretty weird and confusing.

-Browsers will happily let you pollute your JS environment and even the DOM itself with alien objects that aren’t part of any prototype chain.
+Browsers happily let you pollute your JS environment and even the DOM itself with alien objects that aren’t part of any prototype chain.
 And you won’t find out until everything breaks a few weeks later.

 More than the performance impact, the horrifying bugs that result from working with iframes are probably the best reason to stay away from them.